 Summer's Cool for High School Students

-Bocconi Summer School offers high school students aged 16-18 the opportunity to experience our urban campus in downtown Milan, while studying 2 subjects in 2 weeks: pursue your areas of interest or try out something new!
+Bocconi Summer School offers high school students in their third-last and second-last year the opportunity to experience our urban campus in downtown Milan, while studying 2 subjects in 2 weeks (taught in English): pursue your areas of interest or try out something new!

 - Entrepreneurship Lab